sinthy08/Laravel-RabbitMQ-with-Docker/README.md

 1. To setup the cloud server go to CloudAMQP and create a free account (without Credit card info).
 You'll find creadentials there to connect your laravel app with the cloud.
 ![image](https://github.com/sinthy08/laravel_rabbitMQ/assets/40598386/c62c3138-5074-4ed6-8ab6-c1ab2977ea28)

-2. To install the project simple clone the repository and update the .env file with the proper cloud credentials.
+2. To install the project simply clone the repository and update the .env file with the proper cloud credentials.
 ![image](https://github.com/sinthy08/laravel_rabbitMQ/assets/40598386/4c8e6ffb-25c4-490a-862f-e2afb7c04f23)

 3. Now, use the following command-